I love Malaysia.

 I lose my appetite for food because I’m so excited to get there that I can’t focus on whatever entertainment option I have at my disposal.

-Book, podcast, music, movie…it doesn’t matter just get me there already!
+Book, podcast, music, movie… it doesn’t matter just get me there already and put my name on a the tarik!

 I Love Malaysia For Sentimental Reasons (& 10 More)